rome/tools/packages/@romejs/compiler/lint/rules/js/getterReturn.test.md

  unknown:2:13 lint/js/getterReturn ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Expected a 'return' at end of a getter method but got empty block
+  ✖ Return a value at the end of a getter method instead of empty block.

     1 │ class p {
   > 2 │   get name() {